Sponsored by Cherokee Uniforms

-In my six years as an RN, my scrubs have been oversized and lack form-fitting material & design.
+In my six years as an RN, my “petite” scrub pants and tops have been oversized and lack form-fitting material & design.
 Sometimes I feel as if I’m wearing a parachute rather than an outfit.

 Although scrubs are intended to make me look like a skilled medical professional, I actually look like a disheveled youth who gets dressed in the dark.

 Every day, for the last six years, my patients and other staff members have given me a hard time.
 They often ask “why don’t your clothes ever fit?
 They are falling off of you!”
 It’s not like I don’t look for scrubs that fit, I do.
 But they have been nearly impossible to find in my opinion.
 After years of searching, the point of acceptance has kicked in and I started answering back “because scrubs aren’t made to fit people like me…”

 You see, I’m very petite in stature at a mere 4ft 11 and 95 lbs.
 And I’m not the only nurse with this issue of oversized scrubs.

 According to an article written by the Health Services Research, nursing shortages have caused aggressive recruitment of nurses from abroad.
 The United States is actually the largest importer of foreign-born nurses.
 That being said, in the year 2000, close to a third of the foreign-educated nurses in the US were from the Philippines.
 The second largest source of foreign-born nurses was the Caribbean and Latin America.
 This number of foreign nurses is still growing.

 So what does this have to do with scrub sizes?